 Dining options include some in-house restaurants in the big hotels which retain a strong French influence to small street side cafes and restaurants which offer the native flavour of local delicacies.

-Although not customary in hotels, restaurant waiters expect 10 per cent tips.
-Because of the poverty levels in the country, any little token helps, especially outside the city.
+Although not customary in hotels, restaurant waiters would expect 10 per cent.